 Inside corners are ideally formed by cutting the stone with a standard inside corner miter cut.
 Inside miter cuts, where the stone folds into itself, are easy cuts to perform on site with a tilting wet saw.
 Alternatively, two panels can be butt joined together at the inside corner, and any gaps filled in with pigmented mortar if a tilting wet saw is not available.

-There are a number of options available in which to handle outside corners for the Basalt IL Tile product.
-An aluminum or stainless steel trim piece may be used to give an external corner definition, forming a functional and attractive finish for which the Basalt IL Tile can be butt up against.
-A second option is to use strips of Basalt in matching lengths and widths and installing them parallel to, and on both sides of, the outside corner, to form a border, from which tile units can be cut and laid against.
+There are a number of options available in which to handle outside corners for the Lynia IL Tile product.
+An aluminum or stainless steel trim piece may be used to give an external corner definition, forming a functional and attractive finish for which the Lynia IL Tile can be butt up against.
+A second option is to use strips of Lynia in matching lengths and widths and installing them parallel to, and on both sides of, the outside corner, to form a border, from which tile units can be cut and laid against.

-Internal Corners are best handled by cutting the Basalt IL tiles so that they butt join neatly with a small grout gap where they meet on the internal corner.
+Internal Corners are best handled by cutting the Lynia IL tiles so that they butt join neatly with a small grout gap where they meet on the internal corner.

 Moisture Rich Environments – It is critical that a waterproofing membrane meeting or exceeding ANSI 118.10 & 118.12 standards be applied between the substrate and tile adhesive to form a waterproof barrier.
 This will ensure moisture will not reach the substrate material and potentially degrade its ability to support the veneer.